pudly/schmopera-hugo/content/articles/rigoletto.md

 The production featured imposing Corinthian columns surrounded by many drab buildings in shades of gray, and set in a rather updated 1920s environment reminiscent of fascist Italy, conducive to the deadening of the soul.
 Quite intentionally naturalistic and dispensing with much of the plot elements requiring suspension of disbelief, it contributed with Maestro Jordan de Souza's organic shaping of the score to render the whole evening as visually and audibly shocking to me as an audience in 1851 Venice would have perceived it.

 Indeed, as the prelude opened, one saw the chorus stealthily emerge with their animal masks, with all their attendant implications of vice and excess.
-There were certainly enough masks to merit comparison with Classical Theatre Company's concurrent production of _Lysistrata_.
-One senses the phrase "plausible deniability" is used often in orientation meetings when some new street thug is matriculated into the Mantuan court, complete with portraits of Greco-Roman deities enjoying their cornucopiae and reclining in chariots.
-Even the depiction of Bacchus was as grim as Caracalla.
+There were certainly enough masks to merit comparison with Classical Theatre Company's concurrent production of [_Lysistrata_](https://classicaltheatre.org/production/lysistrata/).

 <figure data-type="image">{{% md %}}{{% /md %}}